investigativedata/investigraph/docs/tutorial.md

 # Tutorial

-**investigraph** tries to automatize as many functionality (scheduling and executing workflows, monitoring, configuration, ...) as possible with the help of [prefect.io](/stack/prefect).
+**investigraph** tries to automatize as many functionality (scheduling and executing workflows, monitoring, configuration, ...) as possible with the help of [prefect.io](../stack/prefect/).

 The only thing you have to manage by yourself is the **dataset configuration**, which, in the easiest scenario, is just a `YAML` file that contains a bit of metadata and pipeline instructions.

 The following tutorial is a simple setup on your local machine and only requires recent python >= 3.10.

-## 1. installation
+## 1. Installation

 It is highly recommended to use a [python virtual environment](https://learnpython.com/blog/how-to-use-virtualenv-python/) for installation.